Run Cortex with Docker#

 - "0.0.0.0:9001:9001"

-Put this docker-compose file and .env in an empty folder and run docker-compose up
+Place this Docker Compose file and the corresponding .env file in an empty folder, then run docker-compose up

-For advanced configuration, visit our Docker Templates repository
+For advanced configuration, visit the StrangeBee Docker Templates repository.

-For Cortex to interact with podman, it needs to use the podman socket.
-On some systems, podman will automatically install and enable this service.
-You can check this on your system with:
+For Cortex to interact with Podman, it requires access to the Podman socket.
+On some systems, Podman automatically installs and enables this socket service.

 systemctl status podman.socket

 .
-This may change based on your system.
+This path may vary depending on your system configuration.

-You need to mount the podman socket inside the container to /var/run/docker.sock
+To allow Cortex to run analyzers with Podman, mount the Podman socket inside the container at /var/run/docker.sock

 podman run \